zhengkezhou1/kgateway/devel/architecture/kgateway/DEV.md

 Let's focus on the first one - Routes and Listeners, as this is where the majority of the logic is.

-Envoy Routes & Listeners translate from Gateways, HTTPRoutes, and user policies (i.e. RoutePolicy, ListenerPolicy, etc).
+Envoy Routes & Listeners translate from Gateways, HTTPRoutes, and user policies (i.e. RoutePolicy, HTTPListenerPolicy, etc).

 ## Policies (Contributed by Plugins)